 Temple ceremonies – temple “birthday”

 Since every village has at least three major temples (and often many more than that), there is always some kind of community religious activity going on.
 So I believe you could join any such event during your holidays in Bali.
-Check calendar of Bali ceremonies in temples.

 Notice that during temple ceremony, not allow:

-Enter such festival if you have open wound, bring food inside, if you mentally or physically ill, being in a state of mourning (for the Balinese this lasts 42 days or one month + 7 days of Balinese calendar), and having given birth within the past 42 days.
+Enter such festival if you have an open wound, bring food inside, if you are mentally or physically ill, being in a state of mourning (for the Balinese this lasts 42 days or one month + 7 days of Balinese calendar), and having given birth within the past 42 days.

 Time: every 210 days.
 Temple ceremony usually lasts for 1-3 days, but larger ones (which occur every 5, 10, 30 or 100 years) can last for 7-11 days or longer.

-Don’t wear bikini, too transparent clothes.
+Don’t wear a bikini, too transparent clothes.